 - It can’t be used alone to end up with accurate usability testing, other methods with user involvement should be used as well

-Implementing the Heuristic Evaluation in Usability Testing
+How to Conduct Heuristic Evaluation in Usability Testing?

 Although there is a long debate about using the heuristic evaluation in usability testing, it can still use in an early stage of the testing phase before depending on other testing methods that involve the user sample.
 Using the heuristic evaluation can reduce the cost of the usability testing as well as the tested factors.
 As in-house UX evaluators can start by testing the product based on the guidelines highlighted above, then the company may use other external usability testing methods that involve the end user in the testing process.